qtumproject/qtumbook/part2/erc20-js.md

 balance: 100
 ```

-And that the origin account decremented by 100:
+And that the origin account's balance decremented by 100:

 ```
 node index.js balance dcd32b87270aeb980333213da2549c9907e09e94